Water Environmental Technology

 Iowa Rural Water Association Scholarship

-This scholarship is open to the Iowa Rural Water Associations members’ children to help defray the costs of tuition, fees, books, and/or room and board.
+This scholarship is open to the Iowa Rural Water Associations members’ children under 26 years of age to assist them in their pursuit of higher education and a potential career in the water and/or wastewater industry.
+The IRWA scholarship program is designed to help defray the costs of tuition, fees, books, and/or room and board.
 The number of scholarships awarded and the amount of each scholarship will be based upon the number of applicants and amount of funds in the trust for the school year.

 More information about the scholarship.